 Your new best friends

-If you’re wondering how would you ever even know whether your color choices are accessible or not, especially if you don’t have one of the various forms of color blindness, there are a number of tools of the trade that come to the rescue:
+If you’re wondering how would you ever even know whether your color choices are accessible, especially if you don’t have one of the various forms of color blindness, there are several tools of the trade that come to the rescue:

 - Software like Photoshop and Illustrator have color blindness filters that let you have a look at your design and figure out if it still conveys the meaning you originally intended.